cjxo/FileVault/README.md

 - [ ] Responsiveness
     - [X] Zooming in the file lister is quite bad.
 It falls apart when text is wrapping.
     Either we switch to grid or ...?
-- [ ] Dropdown / buttons aren't disappearing when adding files to folders.
+- [X] Dropdown / buttons aren't disappearing when adding files to folders.
+- [ ] Dropdown API